 In the case of lost items, fees are used to cover the cost of replacement, and the processing fee covers the cost of the additional workload placed on staff to process the items for the collection.

 Fines and/or fees cannot be waived or reduced without authorization.
 Only the Circulation Supervisor(s), the Circulation Librarian, and the Dean/Director of the Library are authorized to waive or reduce fines.

 If an item has not been returned, fines continue to accumulate until they reach the fine cap, even if the fines have been appealed.
 In addition, any holds which have been triggered by the fines will remain until the fines are paid or waived through the appeals process.

-Lost items will be billed for the maximum fine (usually ten times the daily amount), a processing fee of $20, and the replacement cost of the item.
+Lost items will be billed for the maximum fine (if applicable), a processing fee of $20, and the replacement cost of the item.

 Fines can be paid at the library with cash, check, or credit/debit card only.
 Ask to speak to the Circulation Manager or Supervisor on duty.

 Unpaid fines will result in the lost of check-out privileges until the fine has been paid.
 Fines left unpaid at the end of the semester will be transferred to Student Accounts and will result in grades being withheld.